rbraeunlich/formic/README.md

 *formic* is a library to enable [Operational Transformation](https://en.wikipedia.org/wiki/Operational_transformation)(OT) in applications.
 The goal is to hide the details of OT and let developers work with data types as if the were not edited concurrently.

+## Why the name *formic*?

+**Caution, minor Ender's Game spoiler!**

+The Formic in Ender's Game by Orson Scott Card are capable of instant, faster-than-light thought communication.
+Except for the faster-than-light part, this library shall help with non-blocking, instant modification of data.

+## The library

 Currently, the whole library is a graduation project.

 The library is composed of two main parts: